keikawa/InkscapeCircuitSymbols/README.md

 ## Contribution

-If you create a new symbol or fix an error, we look forward to your pull request.
+We look forward to your pull request!
-Usually you need not open an issue when sending a pull request.
+Usually you need not open an issue.
-If you have any questions about fixes or improvements, please open an issue.
+You can open an issue if you have any questions about fixes or improvements.

 ## Author